nss-day-cohort-34/welcome-to-nashville-death-llamas/README.md

 ## Acknowledgements

-Special thanks to Humberto Alvarez, Haroon Iqbal, Will Wilkinson, our instructors, and everyone else in Cohort 34 that helped us along the way!
+Special thanks to Humberto Alvarez, Haroon Iqbal, Will Wilkinson, Brian Wilson, our instructors, and everyone else in Cohort 34 that helped us along the way!